Diusrex/cordova-toforeground/README.md

-Cordova plugin for Android to bring app to foreground
+Cordova plugin for Android to bring an app to foreground
 ===================================================

+This plugin can only start other activites.
+As far as I know, this does not include other cordova plugins.

 Installation